How Much Will Your Divorce Cost?

-The average cost of an uncontested divorce constitutes several different types of fees and will vary depending on how complicated the situation is or how much paperwork is required.
+The average cost of a dissolution constitutes several different types of fees and will vary depending on how complicated the situation is or how much paperwork is required.
 Some of these fees include:

 - Fees for divorce petition filing, notary fees, expenses and legal and other necessary paperwork--along with copies.